The Recruiter Sprint

 Working on your mindset, not just your skillset

-Actually paying attention to how you handle pressure and setbacks
+Paying attention to how you handle pressure and setbacks

+That's where the real gains are.
 Because the more stable and clear you are, the better you operate.
-And that’s what people feel when they work with you.
+And that's what people feel when they work with you.